-Welcome to Window Rock High School.
+Welcome to Tsehootsooi Middle School.
 We are here to serve all students in our community.
-We offer a wide variety or quality programs to meet the needs of each student.
-We have a highly qualified faculty to serve the academic needs of our students and a support staff who is here to help provide a safe and caring environment for each individual who is part of our school community.
+We offer a wide variety of quality programs to meet the needs of each student.
+We have a quality faculty to serve the academic needs of our students and a support staff who are here to help provide a safe and caring environment for everyone who is part of our school community.

-Our curriculum is data {informational} driven and focuses on student achievement.
+Our curriculum is based on the Arizona State Standards, is data {informational} driven and focuses on student achievement.
 We have high expectations for each student.
-Each individual student is monitored and assessed for best fitting classes and programs.
-WRHS offers a range of Advanced Placement courses as well as dual enrollment courses and CTE certifications.
-We expect students to attend school regularly, put forth an effort in each classroom, and respect the rights of each individual in our school community.
-Additionally, we believe that the implementation of our Positive Behavior Intervention Support {PBIS} cornerstones of Scout PRIDE {see previous page} will help provide the framework for individual and school success.
+Each individual student is monitored and assessed for the best fitting classes and programs.
+We expect students to attend school regularly, put forth an effort in each classroom, and respect the rights of everyone in our school community.
+Additionally, we believe that the implementation of our Positive Behavior Intervention Support {PBIS} cornerstones of TMS ROCKS will help provide the framework for individual and school success.

-The goal of Window Rock High School is, in partnership with students, parents, and the community, to educate and encourage all students to reach their full potential and become successful contributors to society.
+The goal of Tsehootsooi Middle School is, in partnership with students, parents, and the community, to educate and encourage all students to reach their full potential to be prepared for High School and become successful contributors to society.

-I. COMPLIANCE NOTICES
+III.
+COMPLIANCE NOTICES

-A. Annual Public Notification of Non-Discrimination
+A. Public Notice of Non-Discrimination